If you are interested in starting a trucking business with one truck but don't know where to begin, you are in the right place.

 Starting a trucking company can be expensive (even if you start with one truck), but it doesn't have to be.
 We'll show you how you can reduce your starting costs later on in the article.

-As you can imagine, the biggest expense in starting your trucking business is going to be the cost of your truck.
+As you can imagine, the biggest expense in starting your trucking business is your truck.
 How much you spend on this is going to depend on the type of truck you get, its brand, age, condition, mileage, and various other factors (such as, in the case of semi-trucks, the type of cabin you get, etc.).

 A new semi-truck can cost between $130,000 to $200,000 while a used semi-truck can be purchased for as low as $30,000 (but even used trucks can be priced as high as $180,000, depending on the year, make and model).
 Source